Dolph Ziggler and Robert Roode: History

 As part of the 2020 Draft in October, both Ziggler and Roode were drafted back to the SmackDown brand.
-On the January 8, 2021 episode of SmackDown, Ziggler and Roode defeated The Street Profits (Angelo Dawkins and Montez Ford) to win the SmackDown Tag Team Championship.
-On April 9, 2021, at WrestleMania SmackDown, Roode and Ziggler defeated Alpha Academy (Chad Gable & Otis), the team of Rey & Dominik Mysterio and The Street Profits in a Fatal 4-Way match to retain the titles.
-On the April 16 episode of Smackdown, Ziggler and Roode would have another successful title defense as they defeated The Street Profits.
+On the January 8, 2021 episode of SmackDown, they defeated The Street Profits (Angelo Dawkins and Montez Ford) to win the SmackDown Tag Team Championship.
 They lost the titles to Rey & Dominik Mysterio at WrestleMania Backlash, ending their reign at 128 days.
 As part of the 2021 Draft, The Dirty Dawgs were drafted to the Raw brand.

 On the February 22, 2022 episode of NXT 2.0, during a match between Dolph Ziggler and Tommaso Ciampa, Roode interfered in the match disguised as a cameraman to help Ziggler get the win.
-On the March 1, episode of NXT 2.0, The Dirty Dawgs were defeated by NXT Champion Bron Breakker and Tommaso Ciampa.
-The following week, at NXT Roadblock, Ziggler, with the help of Roode, defeated Ciampa and Breakker to win his first NXT Championship.
+On March 8 at NXT Roadblock, Ziggler, with the help of Roode, defeated champion Bron Breakker and Tommaso Ciampa to win the NXT Championship.
 After a lengthy absence since Ziggler lost the NXT Championship, Ziggler and Roode returned on the June 6 episode of Raw in an on-stage interview segment.
-However, MVP and Omos would interrupt both Ziggler and Roode and insult them, to which Ziggler retaliated by delivering a superkick to MVP, which led to Omos chasing both Ziggler and Roode out of the arena, therefore turning both men face in the process.

-On the July 11 episode of Raw, Ziggler returned minus Roode, starting his singles competition.
-In September, it was reported that Roode underwent a procedure and would be out of action, thus ending the team.
+Roode underwent a procedure and went out of action.
+In September 2023, Ziggler was released from his WWE contract.
+Roode retired from in-ring competition and went on to become a producer for WWE, ending any chance of a possible reunion.